pontikis/dacapo/README.md

 * Only prepared statements are used
 * Support of transactions
 * Use Memcached https://memcached.org/ to cache results (optional)
 * Write SQL easily and securely.
 Use dacapo ``sql_placeholder`` (? is the default) in place of parameters values.
-Dacapo will create SQL prepared statements.
+Dacapo will create SQL prepared statements from standard ANSI SQL.

 ```php
 $sql = 'SELECT procuct_name FROM products WHERE manufacturer = ? and type IN (?,?,?)';